moberndo/mirage91/mirage91/README.md

 # What does the code do so far?
 First the data path and the paradigm is defined.
-Then the Pilot-object is created and an eeg is added to this object with the "set_eeg" method. \n
+Then the Pilot-object is created and an eeg is added to this object with the "set_eeg" method. \
-Afterwards it is processed with the "processing_pipeline" function, which calls "preprocessing", "filtering", "Epoching and rejection" and "ICA". \n
+Afterwards it is processed with the "processing_pipeline" function, which calls "preprocessing", "filtering", "Epoching and rejection" and "ICA". \
-Next step is the feature extraction --> see ToDo, second part \n The output of the feature extraction part should always be
+Next step is the feature extraction --> see ToDo, second part \
+The output of the feature extraction part should always be
 - a feature vector
 - a target vector